-The discussion above supports the expectation that the second term on the right-hand side of (2) should have risen from 2019 to 2020 while our results show that, for most groups, the left-hand side of (2) did not change.
-We note again that many less-educated Americans lost their high-contact jobs during the pandemic, which would have moderated, although not eliminated, the expected increase in the probability of infection.
+The discussion above supports the expectation that the second term on the right-hand side of (2) should have risen from 2019 to 2020, while our results show that, for most groups, the left-hand side of (2) did not change.
 It is possible that risk factors-age, comorbidities, or lack of education-generated the same relative risk prior to and after COVID, which would be the case if COVID simply scaled up pre-existing risks.
 Given that the relative mortality rates changed little between the two years, equation (2) implies that the second term on the right-hand side is small or is less important than expected.
 Luck et al (2021) argue that the opposite is true for changes in mortality by race and ethnicity, and that differences in infection risk-the second term on the right-hand side of (2)-are likely to bear the largest share of blame for the changes in racial patterns of mortality.
-We again note their finding (confirmed in our data) that among non-Hispanic whites and Blacks under 65, the fraction of the increase in mortality accounted for by COVID-19 was substantially lower than was the case for Hispanics.
+We again note their finding (confirmed in our data) that among non-Hispanic whites and Blacks under

+65, the fraction of the increase in mortality accounted for by COVID-19 was substantially lower than was the case for Hispanics.
 For non-COVID deaths only the first term in (2) is relevant.